-On Retail segment, as it is a mass market, the credit process is carried out more automatically using a credit risk scorecard, by referring to the Risk Acceptance Criteria of each product, and processed through an automated work-flow (loan factory).
-The monitoring process is carried out on a portfolio basis through Portfolio Quality Review, which can be continued with the collection and recovery process for non-performing portfolios.
+As the nature of the Retail segment is a mass market, the credit process is more automatic in that it relies on the use of a credit risk scorecard, referring to the Risk Acceptance Criteria of each product, and is processed through an automated work-flow (loan factory).
+Monitoring is done at the portfolio level through the Portfolio Quality Review, which can be continued with the collection dan recovery process for the problematic portion of the portfolio.

-To anticipate the deterioration of macroeconomic conditions, a whatif analysis of wholesale and retail portfolios is carried out through a process of stress testing and sensitivity analysis using certain macroeconomic scenarios.
+To anticipate the deterioration of macroeconomic conditions, a "what-if" analysis of the wholesale and retail portfolios is performed and is subjected to stress testing and sensitivity analysis using certain macroeconomic scenarios.

-In disbursing its loans, Bank Mandiri always prioritizes the principle of prudence by placing a credit analysis function carried out by independent business units and credit risk units.
-Bank Mandiri is always guided by the Credit Policy (KPKD) in managing credit risk end-to-end.
-Operationally, this policy is stated in the form of Credit Standard Procedures (SPK) and Product Manuals.
+In lending, Bank Mandiri always prioritizes the prudence principle by assigning a credit analysis function to independent business units and credit risk unit.
+Bank Mandiri always adheres to the Credit Policy (CP) in managing credit risk end-to-end.
+In the operational sense, this policy is outlined in the form of Credit Procedure Standard (CPS) and Product Manual.

-In carrying out credit concentration risk management at the borrower level, Bank Mandiri consistently monitors the Legal Lending Limit (LLL) and the application of Management Limit and Value Chain Limit for large business groups.
-In general, the credit process and credit risk management at Bank Mandiri have been carried out end-to-end and integrated by the Business Unit, Credit Operation Unit and Credit Risk Management Unit.
+implementing credit concentration risk management at the borrower level, Bank Mandiri consistently monitors the Legal Lending Limit (LLL) and the application of Management Limit and Value Chain Limit for large business groups.
+In general, the credit process and credit risk management at Bank Mandiri have been carried out end-to-end and integrated by the Business Unit, Credit Operation Unit, and Credit Risk Management Unit.

-The Bank periodically reviews and improves credit policies in general, credit procedures per business segment and risk management tools.
-The work guidelines provide complete credit risk management instructions, to identify risks, measure and mitigate risks in the end-to-end crediting process starting from determining the target market, credit analysis, approval, documentation, credit withdrawal, monitoring/supervision, to the process of resolving/ restructuring non-performing loans.
+The Bank periodically reviews and updates general credit policies, credit procedure per business segment, and risk management tools.
+The work guidelines aim provide a comprehensive understanding of credit management, identify risks. measure and mitigate risks in the end-to-end lending process starting from determining the target market, credit analysis, approval, documentation, withdrawal, monitorina/ supervision, to settlement of bad credit/restructuring.

-To increase the Bank's social role and concern for environmental risks and in applying the principle of responsibility in Good Corporate Governance, Bank Mandiri has prepared a Technical Guidelines for Environmental and Social Analysis in Lending, which is used as a reference in conducting environmental analysis in credit analysis.
-This is in line with the efforts made by the Financial Services Authority (OJK), whereby in the OJK Regulation on Asset Quality Assessment of Commercial Banks, regulated that the assessment of the borrower's business prospects is also associated with the borrower's efforts to maintain the environment.
-Moreover, Bank Mandiri has also implemented sustainable banking through the implementation of a Sustainable Finance Action Plan (RAKB) in order to develop business processes and portfolios by considering ESG (environment, social, governance) factors.
+To enhance its social role and concern about environmental issues and as an effort to do its responsibility in good corporate governance, Bank Mandiri has made a Technical Guidelines on Environmental and Social Analysis for Credit Provision that is used as a reference in doing environmental analyses for credit provision.
+This is in line with the Bank Indonesia Regulation concerning Quality Assessment of Commercial Banks, which regulates that the assessment of the borrower's business prospect shall reflect the borrower's efforts to safeguard the environment.
+Besides, Bank Mandiri has started implementing sustainable banking through Sustainable Finance Action Plan (SFAP) to develop business processes and portfolios on the basis of ESG (environment, social, governance).

-In principle, credit risk management is applied at the transactional level as well as the portfolio level.
-At the transactional level, a foureyes principle is applied, namely every credit approval involves the Business Unit and Credit Risk Management Unit independently to obtain an objective decision.
-The four-eyes principle mechanism is carried out by the Credit Committee in accordance with the limit of authority with the credit approval process carried out through the Credit Committee Meeting mechanism.
+principle, credit risk management is applied both at transactional and portfolio levels.
+At the transactional level, the foureye principle is implemented, in which credit decisions shall involve the Business Unit and Credit Risk Management Unit independently to reach objective decisions.
+The mechanism of the four-eye principle is set by the Credit Committee based on the allowed limit and the credit decision-making is reached through the Credit Committee Meeting.

-Credit risk from borrowers and products has been covered and reserved through impairment losses allowance, which is currently calculated based on PSAK 71 as of 1 January 2020, and monitored through indicator cost of credit.
+Credit risk from borrowers and products have been covered and reserved through CKPN which is currently calculated based on SFAS 71 as of 1 January 2020, and monitored through the cost of credit indicator.